teiresias22/timewithme/_pages/termsandconditions.md

 ### Article 2 (Definitions)
-1. "Mall" refers to a virtual business place set up by ICU Company to provide goods or services (hereinafter referred to as "Goods, etc.") to users using computers or other information and communication equipment.
+1. "Mall" refers to a virtual business place set up by Time with Me to provide goods or services (hereinafter referred to as "Goods, etc.") to users using computers or other information and communication equipment.
 It is also used to refer to the business operator that runs the cyber mall.

 2. "User" refers to both members and non-members who access the "Mall" and receive the services provided by the "Mall" in accordance with these Terms and Conditions.